 I never thought that red peppers could be so good!
 Normally eating a red pepper leaves a strange carrot-y acidic taste in my mouth.
 Today, having the red peppers roasted and then blended into a sauce was in a word, delectable.
 Combined with the white wine and dijon mustard flavors on the sausage and prawns it made for a sweet and deep smoky flavor.

+This was a must-have recipe for a chilly day, and was a great addition to what seems to be a "comfort-food" week.
 I didn't follow the recipe in full today, I embarked out on my own.
 Though I made some personal changes, I think that the recipe followed the overall flavour palate that the recipe originally implied.
 Though I've given credit to the recipe below, the directions will be how I cooked it today.

 Shrimp and Sausage with Red Rice

-Williams-Sonoma Grilling & Roasting Cookbook.
+From the Williams-Sonoma Grilling & Roasting Cookbook.

 1/2 cup apricot preserves